quacrobat/yume/README.md

 ## Developing with YUME

 YUME uses Browserify to manage its dependencies.
 So you just develop a node.js application and generate a bundle-file for the browser with your entire code.
-Type the following command to auto-generate the bundle file, when editing the source-files in the src-directory.
+Type the following command to auto-generate the bundle, when editing the source-files in the src-directory.

 	grunt watch